 Lauricia had several ultrasounds during her pregnancy that indicated her son Zacchaeus was not developing typically.
-He measured smaller than what is typical, had an undersized jawbone, and other facial defects.
+His limbs measured smaller, he had an undersized jawbone and other facial defects.
 During one of her last ultrasounds at a children’s hospital, the doctor mentioned Zacchaeus had unusually long eyelashes.
-This feature led him to believe their son had Cornelia de Lange syndrome.
-That diagnosis was confirmed after his birth.
+This feature led him to believe their son had Cornelia de Lange syndrome which was confirmed after his birth.

 Cornelia de Lange Syndrome is a Rare Disorder

-Cornelia de Lange syndrome occurs in 1 in 10,000 live births.
-Not a lot of research has been done on this disorder but there are some common characteristics including restricted growth, organ defects, and developmental delays.
+Cornelia de Lange syndrome occurs in 1 in 10,000 live births making it a rare disorder.
+Common characteristics include restricted growth, organ defects, and developmental delays.
 They also have distinct facial features such as a unibrow and long eyelashes.
 Many of these children require a trache and a g-tube.

 “I’d say our biggest challenge is learning how to balance everything,” Lauricia said.
 Zacchaeus sees four therapists and ten specialists on a regular basis.
 In addition to taking care of Zacchaeus’ needs, Lauricia also has to make sure her other son gets enough attention.
-She is able to do everything through the help of their families.
+She is able to do everything with help from family.

 Zacchaeus’ Cornelia de Lange syndrome diagnosis has brought the whole family together.
 He has taught them all perseverance and how to search for answers when your life is full of questions.
 “It has been such a joy to learn and accept every phase of development in his journey,” Lauricia said.